Reading time: 8 minutes

 6. LET’S DO THIS – Time to tell the world

 By now the hard work is done, you have a new brand, it’s time to go for it!
 Here are the two main steps to launching the new brand:

 To get it right, make sure everything that is branded is updated.
 Use the list you created in the budgeting phase to ensure all your touchpoints are updated with the new brand look and feel.

 Tell everyone about it.

 More important than perhaps anything else is to stand proud and tell your world about the new brand.
-This is advertising and gives the opportunity to tell a story about your brand and business.
+This gives you the opportunity to tell a story about your brand and business.

 However, the staging of the communication is critical for the success and buy in from all stakeholders.
 If done right, your suppliers, partners along with your strongest advocates will buy in and amplify your new brand to help embed and create further reach beyond just your efforts.

 The first line of communication is internal – train and educate your own team on what has been done, why and what you are hoping to achieve.
 Let them know what your marketing objectives are.
 Employee buy in will win new customers, help hold onto loyal customers and will invigorate them.